 Leaders like Virginia DelegateDanica Roem and Pennsylvania state Rep. Malcolm Kenyatta have become household names and a former school teacher like Josh Pauly is now on the school board and in charge of creating a safe environment for thousands of students across Minneapolis.
 These are the kinds of people we want to continue to empower to run and make a difference.
 Good, smart, passionate candidates who care about their community.
 And once those leaders decide to run, we have to make the system easier for them to navigate.

 In the past, new candidates have faced two major problems:

 - Raising money was hard.
 Some candidates found that people wanted young people to serve in office but didn’t think they could win so weren’t willing to donate money to a lost cause.
 Other candidates explained that without a wealthy network of friends and family, they were starting from scratch.
 Money matters: Some state-level races can be as cheap as $25,000 — others could cost as much as $1 million.

 - The mechanics of campaigning were tough.
 Many candidates said they wasted time and efficiency because their friends served as campaign managers instead of professional operatives.
 They often didn’t know how to actually get on the ballot without intensive research, and the operations of a campaign (volunteer recruitment, access to the voter file, how to calculate a win number, etc) were tricky to navigate without someone who had institutional knowledge.

 Everything we do connects back to solving those problems.

 We recruit candidates in public — we work with people who otherwise might not ever get asked to run because we think those are the folks our system needs the most.
-We run ads to do candidate recruitment, we ask friends for recommendations, and we talk to people one-on-one as much as we can in order to find the best people and make sure they know: We’re here to help them.
+We run ads to do candidate recruitment, we ask friends for recommendations, we connect with alumni who can help find others in their community, and we talk to people one-on-one as much as we can in order to find the best people and make sure they know: We’re here to help them.

 Why you should donate